the home series.

 By magnifying the scale of the literal interpretation, I wanted to invite the observer to look closer, reflect on the behaviour and contemplate what may be the essence of home to that organism.

 The natural enviroment is a great influence on my work and it important to me that future generations can also enjoy it.
-With this in mind I decided that each sculpture from my Home series that is sold I will plant a pair of trees with The Woodland Trust charity and then together we can help to plant the woods and regenerate the land.
+With this in mind I decided that each sculpture from my Home series that is sold make a donation to The Woodland Trust charity and then together we can help to plant the woods and regenerate the land.